 3. Practice the Cobra Pose

 Everyone knows yoga calms you down, so it might seem counterintuitive that it also boosts your energy.
 But many of its moves, like the Cobra Pose, focus on expanding your chest area, allowing air to flow to and from your lungs more freely and carrying oxygen — the stuff that gives your muscles energy — into your bloodstream.
 To practice the Cobra, start by lying facedown on the floor.
 Bend elbows, place hands by your shoulders, and push up through your palms, straightening your arms and arching your face toward the ceiling.
 Breathe in and out five times, then release.

 By nature, humans are deadline-driven.
 Our best and most efficient work tends to be done when the clock is ticking.
 This relates to your energy level in two ways: First, assigning every task you do a time limit naturally gets your adrenalin going, snapping you out of your sluggish state.
 Second, forcing yourself to complete your to-do’s in a set number of minutes keeps your day from spilling over into your night, giving you back some free time to unwind with the family.

 5. Drink Water

 Sure, you hear it all the time.
-But do you follow the advice a chug your way through 8-10 glasses of H2O daily?
+But do you follow the advice and chug your way through 8-10 glasses of H2O daily?
 It’s not so much what’s in water that’s good for you (it’s calorie-less), but rather, without it, your body starts to wilt.
-As little as 2 percent dehydration can lead to decreased endurance, increased fatigue, reduced motivation, and a drop in cognitive functioning (that’s code for “thinking slower”), according to an analysis in the journal Nutrition Reviews.
+As little as 2% dehydration can lead to decreased endurance, increased fatigue, reduced motivation, and a drop in cognitive functioning (that’s code for “thinking slower”), according to an analysis in the journal Nutrition Reviews.

 6. Keep Your Bedroom Cool